rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAzure.md

     - subscriptionSearchText - System.String: Search text for subscription name and native ID.
     - subscriptionIdsFilter - list of System.Strings: List of subscription IDs to filter on.
 - Returns AzureCloudAccountTenantWithExoConfigs.
-### containersinstorageaccountsnapshot
-Retrieves a list of containers with given prefix in a storage account snapshot.

-- There are 2 arguments.
-    - snapshotId - System.String: Snapshot ID
-    - prefix - System.String: Prefix
-- Returns list of System.Strings.
 ### diskencryptionsetsbyregion
 List of all Azure Disk Encryption Sets in a region.